-The world ocean has a profound influence on the COD community despite the lack of beach front properties in the county!
+The world's oceans have a profound influence on the COD community, and vice versa, despite the lack of beach front properties in the county.

 Did you know that most of the precipitation that falls on the Midwest is water evaporated from the Gulf of Mexico?
 Were you aware that among the greatest threats to the water quality and fishery of the Gulf of Mexico are the fertilizers and soils that runoff Midwestern farms?

-The COD Earth Sciences program provides non-science and science majors alike an opportunity to explore and investigate Earth’s final frontier in the Earth Science 1130 Introduction to Oceanography.
-In this course, students have the opportunity to learn about the physical properties and phenomenon of the Earth’s largest repository of water.
-Students enrolled in Earth Science 1130 have the opportunity to study phenomenon in laboratory exercises many of which include physically modeling oceanographic processes.
-Students simulate storm surges, long shore currents, barrier island roll-over, and a variety of other coastal erosion processes in a beach wave tank housed in the Hydrosciences lab - facilities unmatched in community colleges!
+College of DuPage's Earth Sciences program provides both science and non-science majors alike an opportunity to explore and investigate Earth’s final frontier in the Earth Science 1130 Introduction to Oceanography.
+In this course, students have the opportunity to learn about the physical properties and phenomena of the Earth’s largest repository of water.
+Students enrolled in Earth Science 1130 have the opportunity to study phenomena in hands-on laboratory exercises, often by physically modeling oceanographic processes.
+Students simulate storm surges, long shore currents, barrier island roll-over, and a variety of other coastal erosion processes in a beach wave tank housed in the Hydrosciences Lab—a facility unmatched in other community colleges!

 Please consult a faculty advisor listed below before beginning your coursework.